 A key objective of every win-loss analysis program is to find out why the client wins or loses sales opportunities.
 This may sound deceptively simple… just ask the customers “Why did/didn’t you pick my client?” and then record the answers.
-But the reason win-loss consultants like myself are so valuable is our ability to analyze the results – and not just from one interview, but from a set of interviews.
+But one of reasons a win-loss consultant like myself is so valuable is our ability to analyze the results – and not just from one interview, but from a set of interviews.
+And in order to do such an analysis, you have to focus on capturing the win-loss reasons in a methodical way.

-In order to do this, the work starts with the win-loss interview design.
+It all starts with the design of win-loss interview questionnaire.
 A well-designed win-loss questionnaire allows us to put the discussion in a framework that enables sophisticated “apples to apples” analysis – keeping in mind that ultimately, we’ll need to aggregate all of the responses, normalize the data, analyze the findings, and report the results with recommendations.
 We’ll also want to slice and dice the data.

 This blog post focuses on one aspect of conducting your win-loss interviews – that is, how to capture the raw criteria data (or the reasons you win or lose) so that you can do this type of analysis.
 (For more tips on conducting win/loss interviews, see our other blog on how to engage with a respondent when you are conducting a win/loss interview.)

 Before designing an interview questionnaire for a client, I learn as much as I can about the market, the products, the players, and typical customer needs.
 I ask the client for their take on why they think they win and lose deals.
 I’ll review their competitive decks and battle cards, read analyst reports, and dig into competitors’ marketing info.
 If the space is new to me, I may produce a glossary of terms and review the technical architecture of a solution.
 This due diligence may take a couple of days of work, but it’s worth it in the long run.
 The more I know about the space, the more flexible I can be during the interviews.